UC-Davis-CS-Tutoring/Study-Guides/README.md

-* Although, we are going to make these study guides independent from the course material given to you by your instructor, the material covered in the study guide will most certainly be inline with whatever is taught during the quarter (After all, we've taken the same class at Davis and tutored for those classes several times, so we know what's going to be there).
+* Although, we are going to make these study guides independent from the course material given to you by your instructor, the material covered in the study guide will most certainly be inline with whatever is taught during the quarter (After all, we've taken the same class at Davis and tutored for these classes several times, so we know what's going to be there).

 ### Want to Contribute?